truenas/documentation/content/CORE/CORETutorials/Sharing/AFP/AFPShare.md

 {{< toc >}}

 The Apple Filing Protocol (AFP) is a network protocol that allows file sharing over a network.
-It is similar to SMB and NFS, but was made specifically for Apple systems.
+It is like SMB and NFS, but it is for Apple systems.

 {{< hint warning >}}
-Beginning in 2013, Apple began using the SMB sharing protocol as the default option for file sharing and ceased development of the AFP sharing protocol.
-It is recommended to use SMB sharing instead of AFP, unless files are being shared with legacy Apple products.
+Apple began using the SMB sharing protocol as the default option for file sharing in 2013.
+At that time Apple ceased development of the AFP sharing protocol.
+The recommendation is to use SMB sharing instead of AFP.
+AFP sharing is still used if files are being shared with legacy Apple products.
 Please see https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/APFS_Guide/FAQ/FAQ.html
 {{< /hint >}}

 To create a new share, make sure a dataset is available with all the data for sharing.